Evacuation warnings intensify in Alaska's capital with record glacier-related flooding predicted

 Before the basin began overtopping, the water level was rising rapidly - as much as 4 feet per day, according to the National Weather Service.

-The city saw successive years of record flooding in 2023 and 2024 - with the river last August cresting at 15.99 feet, about a foot over the prior record set a year earlier - and flooding extending farther into the Mendenhall Valley.
-This year's flooding was predicted to crest at between 16.3 and 16.8 feet.
+The city saw successive years of record flooding in 2023 and 2024 — with the river last August cresting at 15.99 feet, about a foot over the prior record set a year earlier — and flooding extending farther into the Mendenhall Valley.
+This year's flooding was predicted to crest at between 16.3 and 16.8 feet, the weather service said, but then said an even higher 16.75 feet was more likely.

 Last year, nearly 300 residences were damaged.